an installation addressing gun death in Baltimore

 Moreover, the UMBC campus would be the ideal such public space for the installation.
 Not only would this serve to promote public discussion about underlying social issues that UMBC is adamant about confronting, but it would serve as a way to engage the UMBC community in a discussion of the powerful ways in which art can be used to grapple with issues of social inequality and help to promote change.
 In situations where hard facts are unable to move people to action, aesthetic interventions can often inspire what statistics cannot.

-At the moment, I do not know where I would be able to display the proposed installation and I am well aware of the fact that obtaining permission for the public display of such a work would be a significant challenge—be it at UMBC or elsewhere.
+At the moment, I do not know where I would be able to display the proposed installation and I am well aware of the fact that obtaining permission for the public display of such a work would be a significant logistical and political challenge—be it at UMBC or elsewhere.
 However, the installation could still maintain relevance and impact as an entirely digital project.
 To that extent, I plan to develop an interactive web-based augmented reality application that would allow viewers to 'see' the installation nonetheless.

 Having to move the installation online (and to a completely virtual public space) would have a similar effect to moving a physical version within the walls of an indoor gallery—it would, in a certain sense, make it less public; it would subsequently engage only the people who were already inclined to walk into the gallery and allow themselves to be engaged; it would only speak to the people who choose to pull out their smartphones and interact with the work.
 However, the ability to display a life-sized virtual pile of 300 black dummies in front of UMBC's actual Performing Art and Humanities Building (or anywhere else on campus) still has a uniquely powerful ability to bring the conversation home.